Chapter 6 Calculating Control Limits

 ucl = 3.267 * amr)

-Note that there is one less moving range than individual values.
-To align the charts, we insert an NA value at the beginning of the MR-chart.
+There is one fewer moving range than individual values.
+To keep the MR chart aligned with the I chart, we therefore insert an NA at the beginning.

-We may plot the two charts together (Figure 6.7):
+The two charts may also be plotted together (Figure 6.7):

 with(tail(csect, 60), {